gawindx/homebridge-risco-platform/README.md

     * "system": will generate an accessory for global system
     * "0,1,...": will generate an accessory for each listed partition.
         Accepts a comma-separated list of strin where each member is the id of a partition
+* "Groups" => optional: accept the following options
+    * "none": will not generate an accessory for Groups
+    * "all": will generate an accessory for each Group
+    * "0,1,...": will generate an accessory for each listed Groups.
+        Accepts a comma-separated list of strin where each member is the id of a Group

 If no accessory is generated, the system mode operation will be set by default.